The Cognitive Floor

 The Vertical Prison

 The Cognitive Floor's relationship to the Cognitive Ceiling creates a vertical prison: above, AI that outperforms every human.
 Below, degradation that erases the capacity to notice you're being outperformed.
-Between ceiling and floor, the narrow band where human cognition operates.
+Between ceiling and floor, the narrow band where human cognition operates — narrow, shrinking, and increasingly pressured from both directions.

 The band between them is narrowing.
 The Ceiling descends as AI capability grows.
 The Floor rises as more people are pushed toward it by economic forces.
 Somewhere in the future, the two lines meet — and the question of what human cognition is for becomes a question of whether it exists at all.